9 Basic Element of Design

 - A shape is defined as an area that is out from the space next to or around it due to a specified or implied boundary, or because of differences in color, value, or texture.

-- A shape is formed when a line encloses an area.
+- Shape is formed when a line encloses an area.

 - Shapes have two dimensions, width and length and can be geometric or free-form.